brichard42/BdT_bot/README.md

 # BdT_bot

-Small python script to resserve a ticket for the festival Bucht der Traümer.
+Small python script to reserve a ticket for a festival.
+DISCLAIMER: I did this little bot to help a friend out getting his ticket.
+Also to have a little funny python project 🤓

 ## What it does